Caesars Windsor announces cancellation of hotel reservations, postponed shows through end of May

 Share Article

-WINDSOR, ON (WXYZ) - Caesars Windsor has announced that due to ongoing labour disruption and temporary closure, they will be making the "difficult yet necessary" decision to cancel hotel reservations and postpone Total Rewards promotions scheduled for the remainder of May.
+WINDSOR, ON - Caesars Windsor has announced that due to ongoing labor disruption and temporary closure, they will be making the "difficult yet necessary" decision to cancel hotel reservations and postpone Total Rewards promotions scheduled for the remainder of May.

 “This is a difficult message to release again," said Regional President of Caesars Entertainment, Kevin Lafort.
 "As with earlier decisions to postpone upcoming concerts and cancel hotel reservations, it is necessary in order to give our customers advance notice to make alternate plans.”